Seller's Valuation Analysis and Buyer Analysis

 • LBO analysis sets a FLOOR, not a ceiling.
 A financial-sponsor buyer cannot bid above what its return targets justify; a strategic buyer with synergies can bid higher.
 The LBO floor is the rationality test for sponsor bids.

-Extensive Analysis of Potential Buyers
+What Does the Extensive Analysis of Potential Buyers Cover?

 The banker assesses each potential buyer along multiple dimensions before deciding whom to invite into the auction.
 The objective is to maximize the seller's price by surfacing buyers with the highest willingness and ability to pay.